mvc-labs/metaname-indexer/README.md

 ## Double-spending

-If there is a double-spending happening in metaname transactions.
+If there is a double-spending happening in Metaname transactions.
 The indexer may need to re-sync all data from the beginning.

 So It's better to make a snapshot weekly of the database to save sync time.